 - Bake for a further 30 minutes.
 Remove from oven.

 - Stand for 10 minutes before turning out and cutting into thick slices.
-You will probably get a bit of crumbling just on the edges of the first couple of slices, this is normal and indicative of the tenderness and juiciness of the meatloaf (zero crumble indicates firm packed harder meatloaf which isn't as enjoyable!).
+You will probably get a bit of crumbling just on the edges of the first couple of slices, this is normal and indicative of the tenderness of the meatloaf (zero crumble indicates firm packed harder meatloaf which isn't as enjoyable!).

 - Ideal served with a dollop of ketchup, creamy mashed potatoes and steamed vegetables.